rauc/rauc-hawkbit/README.rst

 |license| |build-status| |coverage-status| |docs-status|

-The RAUC hawkBit client is a simple python-based library and example application that runs on your target and operates as an interface between the `RAUC <https://github.com/rauc/rauc>`_ D-Bus API and the `hawkBit <https://github.com/eclipse/hawkbit>`_ DDI API.
+The RAUC hawkBit client is a simple python-based library and **demo application** that runs on your target and operates as an interface between the `RAUC <https://github.com/rauc/rauc>`_ D-Bus API and the `hawkBit <https://github.com/eclipse/hawkbit>`_ DDI API.

+**Important:**
+This project is not intended for production use.
+Consider using `rauc-hawkbit-updater <https://github.com/rauc/rauc-hawkbit-updater>`_ instead.

 Quickstart
 ----------